 - (e) Resolution accepting offer and authorizing conveyance.
-At any regular meeting after publication of the resolution as heretofore provided in paragraph (b), the city commission may adopt a resolution accepting the best offer and authorizing the execution of a deed of conveyance; provided that if such property is encumbered by any bonds or obligations for which such property or the revenue derived therefrom is specially pledged, the purchase price must be sufficient to pay and discharge such bonds or obligations according to the text as thereof. - (f) Notwithstanding the provisions of this section or other provisions of nis article, City of Fort Lauderdale shall have the right to exchange, deed to envey portions of publicly owned lands, or grant concessions, leases or rights herein to private persons, in consummating a transaction whereby City of Port Lauderdale acquires property needed in connection with a public improvement or a public use. - (g) The City of Fort Lauderdale is hereby authorized to pay a real estate commission to any registered real estate broken, weense it to drousiness in the State of Florida, who negotiates and process a purchase or tenant for any real estate sold or leased by the City of port Lauderdale.
-Such real estate commission shall only be paid, however, on the consummation of such sale or lease, and the commission paid shall in each of the determined by the city commission based upon what it beloves to be a fair and equitable commission for the service to be nadered.
+At any regular meeting after publication of the resolution as heretofore provided in paragraph (b), the city commission may adopt a resolution accepting the best offer and authorizing the execution of a deed of conveyance; provided that if such property is encumbered by any bonds or obligations for which such property or the revenue derived therefrom is specially pledged, the purchase price must be sufficient to pay and discharge such bonds or obligations according to the terms thereof. - (f) Notwithstanding the provisions of this section or other provisions of this article, City of Fort Lauderdale shall have the right to exchange, deed or convey portions of publicly owned lands, or grant concessions, leases or rights therein to private persons, in consummating a transaction whereby City of Fort Lauderdale acquires property needed in connection with a public improvement or a public use. - (g) The City of Fort Lauderdale is hereby authorized to pay a real estate commission to any registered real estate broker, licensed to do business in the State of Florida, who negotiates and procures a purchaser or tenant for any real estate sold or leased by the City of Fort Lauderdale.
+Such real estate commission shall only be paid, however, on the consummation of such sale or lease, and the commission paid shall in each instance be determined by the city commission based upon what it believes to be a fair and equitable commission for the service to be rendered.

 Sec.
-8.04. - Sale of real poperty to private parties persons, firms or corporations.
+8.04. - Sale of real property to private parties persons, firms or corporations.

-Except as provided Section 2.21, City of Fort Lauderdale is hereby authorized and empowered to sell any perficient ds and improvements thereon real property owned by the, title to which is vested in City of Fort Lauderdale, to any private party, as provided by ordinance and consistent with applicable law, subject to the following, person, firm or corporation (other than a public body) under the following conditions, to-wit:
+Except as provided in Section 8.21, City of Fort Lauderdale is hereby authorized and empowered to sell any public lands and improvements thereon real property owned by the, title to which is vested in City of Fort Lauderdale, to any private party, as provided by ordinance and consistent with applicable law, subject to the following, person, firm or corporation (other than a public body) under the following conditions, to-wit: